DAWZayas/eDiet/README.md

 * The user experience:
     * The user will be able to post comments about their diets, exercices, ...
     * The user will be able to upload their photos.
-    * Other users could vote and establish contact with other users of the same app.
+    * The user could vote and establish contact with other users of the same app.
 * General information about nutrition and sport.
 * The user will have a space where he could follow his own progress.